Upcoming Events

 Every year, thousands of Nepali students finish their +2 and face the same big question: “Now what?”
 You have worked hard to get here.
 But now comes a decision that can shape your entire career.
 Should you go for Science, specifically Computer Science, or take the Management route?

 Here is the truth: both are great paths.
 But they lead to very different destinations.
+The choice between management and computer science after +2 in Nepal is not easy.
 Some students dream of building apps, working at tech companies, or freelancing from their laptops.
 Others want to run businesses, work in banks, or climb the corporate ladder.
 The confusion is real, and the pressure from family and friends makes it even harder.

 Let us break it all down, simply and honestly.